Chiefs lean on D to stuff Prescott, Cowboys in 19-9 win

 Prescott was held to 216 yards passing and two interceptions for the Cowboys, though he was missing a whole lot of help.
 Left tackle Tyron Smith missed his third straight game with an ankle injury, Amari Cooper tested positive for COVID-19 and fellow wide receiver CeeDee Lamb sustained a concussion just before halftime.

 Ezekiel Elliott, who appeared to tweak his ankle early in the game, finished with nine carries for 32 yards.
-Linebacker Micah Parsons was the biggest highlight for the Cowboys (7-3), forcing a fumble and getting two more sacks.
+Linebacker Micah Parsons was the biggest highlight for the Cowboys (7-3), forcing a fumble and piling up three more sacks.

 The Chiefs have hit their stride after a rough first seven weeks that left them 3-4 and last in the AFC West.
 They’ve eliminated many of the turnovers and penalties that hamstrung their offense, and a defense that was historically inept in September and October has turned into a ferocious, ball-hawking bunch in November.